villevilli/biomemap-tileserver/README.md

 # Biomemap-tileserver
 Simple osm rastertile server which generates osm compatible tiles off of a minecraft seed, made with rust.
+Generates the tiles using cubiomes.

 # Usage
 You could try running it, it'll probably work lol.
 Binds